Mahler: His Time Has Come

 The result of all this exaggeration is, of course, that neurotic intensity which for so many years was rejected as unendurable, and in which we now find ourselves mirrored.
 And there are concomitant results: an irony almost too bitter to comprehend; excesses of sentimentality that still make some listeners wince; moments of utter despair, often the despair of not being able to drive all this material even further, into some kind of paramusic that might at last cleanse us.
 But we are cleansed, when all is said and done; no person of sensibility can come away from the Ninth Symphony without being exhausted and purified.
 And that is the triumphant result of all this purgatory, justifying all excesses: we do ultimately encounter an apocalyptic radiance, a glimmer of what peace must be like.

 So much for the left foot: what of the right, tentatively scratching at the new soil of the twentieth century, testing it for solidity, fertility, roots?
-Yes, it was found fertile; there were roots there, but they had sprung frm the other side.
+Yes, it was found fertile; there were roots there, but they had sprung from the other side.
 All of Mahler's testing, experiments, incursions were made in terms of the past.
 His breaking-up of rhythms, his post-Wagnerian stretching of tonality to its very snapping point (but not beyond it!), his probings into a new thinness of texture, into bare linear motion, into transparent chamber-music-like orchestral manipulation all these adumbrated what was to become twentieth-century common practice; but they all emanated from those nineteenth-century notes he loved so well.
 Similarly, in his straining after new forms a two-movement symphony (#8), a six-movement symphony (#3), symphonies with voices, not only in the Finales (#3, #8, Das Lied), movements which are interludes, interruptions, movements deliberately malformed through arbitrary abridgment or obsessive repetition or fragmentation all these attempts at new formal structures abide in the shadow of Beethoven's Ninth, the last Sonatas and string quartets.
 Even the angular melodic motions, the unexpected intervals, the infinitely wide skips, the search for "endless" melody, the harmonic ambiguities all of which have deeply influenced many a twentieth-century composer are nevertheless ultimately traceable back to Beethoven and Wagner.

 I think that this is probably why I doubt that I shall ever come to terms with the so-called Tenth Symphony.
 I have never been convinced of those rhythmic experiments in the Scherzo, of the flirtation with atonality.
 I often wonder what would have happened had Mahler not died so young.
 Would he have finished that Tenth Symphony, more or less as the current "versions" have it?
 Would he have scrapped it?
 Were there signs there that he was about to go over the hill, and encamp with Schoenberg?
 It is one of the more fascinating Ifs of history.
 Somehow I think he was unable to live through that crisis, because there was no solution for him; he had to die with that symphony unfinished.
 After all, a man's destiny is nothing more or less than precisely what happened to him in life.
 Mahler's destiny was to complete the great German symphonic line and then depart, without it being granted him to start a new one.
 This may be clear to us now; but for Mahler, while he lived, his destiny was anything but clear.
 In his own mind he was at least as much part of the new century as of the old.
 He was a tormented, divided man, with his eyes on the future and his heart in the past.

 But his destiny did permit him to bestow much beauty, and to occupy a unique place in musical history.
-In this position of Amen-sayer to symphonic music, through exaggeration and distortion, through squeezing the last drops of juice out of that glorious fruit, through his desperate and insistent reexamination and reevaluation of his materials, through pushing tonal music to its uttermost boundaries, Mahler was granted the honor of having the last word, uttering the final sigh, letting fall the last living tear, saying the final good-by.
+In this position of Amen-sayer to symphonic music, through exaggeration and distortion, through squeezing the last drops of juice out of that glorious fruit, through his desperate and insistent reexamination and reevaluation of his materials, through pushing tonal music to its uttermost boundaries, Mahler was granted the honor of having the last word, uttering the final sigh, letting fall the last living tear, saying the final goodbye.
 To what?
-To life as he knew it and wanted to remember it, to unspoiled nature, to faith in redemption; but also to music as he knew it and remembered it, to the unspoiled nature of tonal beauty, to faith in its future good-by to all that.
-The last C major chord of Das Lied von der Erde was for him the last resolution of all Faustian history.
+To life as he knew it and wanted to remember it, to unspoiled nature, to faith in redemption; but also to music as he knew it and remembered it, to the unspoiled nature of tonal beauty, to faith in its future goodbye to all that.
+The last C major triad of Das Lied von der Erde was for him the last resolution of all Faustian history.
 For him?